svgeesus/EuroMPE/voltage-ref-AD588BQ.md

 ## Line regulation

-Worse than comparable (and cheaper!) references: 200 max μV/V (10.8 to 18V).
+Much worse than comparable (and cheaper!) references: 200 max μV/V (10.8 to 18V).

 My case has switching power supplies which give stable but noisy power lines.